mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 tripwire, indicating that a vessel is present without the need to keep a patrol ship on station.
-Minefields are useful in defending orbital space, where there is more chance of a ship encountering one, although contact- detonated mines are still of questionable value.
+Minefields are useful in defending orbital space, where there is more chance of a ship encountering one, although contact-detonated mines are still of questionable value.

 TYPES OF MINE

-The typical space mine is of a CAPTOR (CAPtive TORpedo) type and consists of a container- launcher with basic sensors, which carries one or more missiles or torpedoes.
+The typical space mine is of a CAPTOR (CAPtive TORpedo) type and consists of a container-launcher with basic sensors, which carries one or more missiles or torpedoes.
 Mines can be set to automatically launch weapons at any vessel in proximity which does not transmit the correct codes,